 Want to arm yourself against chapped lips?
 It's all about using the best ingredients possible.
-To help you filter through the countless chapped lip solutions out there, TODAY Style got dermatologists to share some of their favorite finds.
+To help you filter through the countless chapped-lip solutions out there, TODAY asked dermatologists to share some of their favorite products.
 The best part?
 They're all pretty darn affordable!

 “Composed mainly of plain petrolatum, this product moisturizes and prevents chapped lips.
 It also serves as a good barrier between the lips and the elements.
-It is great for regular and frequent use and most people will not react to the ingredients,” said Dr. Edidiong Kaminska, a board-certified dermatologist at Northwestern Medical Group and a fellow of the American Academy of Dermatology.
+It is great for regular and frequent use and most people will not react to the ingredients,” said Dr. Edidiong Kaminska, a dermatologist at Northwestern Memorial Hospital and a fellow of the American Academy of Dermatology.

 "The beeswax in this scrub is very moisturizing and forms a good seal to prevent increased dryness.
 It's great for all ages and treats a number of causes of dry lips, including weather, allergies and eczema flareups," said Dr. Diane Madfes, assistant professor of dermatology at Mount Sinai School of Medicine.